deveshp007/Android-App-Development/developingApp.md

 ### <u>14.
 Custom View Example App:</u>

 > App with a custom view.
 The activity is having a custom views as a rectange and three arc which is making a fan shape.
-It translates fan which seems like a fan is rotating.
+When user tap on it, then the fan translates which seems like a fan is rotating.
 - CustomView
 - Canvas
 - Paint